Are you a foreign government official or a diplomat?

-As an A visa holder, you can come to the U.S. with spouses, same-sex partners, and children, as well as their domestic staff members.
-For instance, if you have a butler or maid, then he or she can also accompany you to the U.S. under the A visa category.
+The good news for A visa holders is that they can come to the U.S. with their spouses, same sex partners, and children, as well as their domestic staff members.
+For example, if you have a butler or maid, then he or she can also accompany you to the U.S. under the A visa category.

 The different types of A visas are as follows:

-A-1: Certain diplomats, ambassadors, public ministers, and their immediate family;
+- A-1: Certain diplomats and their immediate family;

-A-2: Certain diplomats, government personnel, and their immediate family;
+- A-2: Certain diplomatic personnel and their immediate family;

 The documents required for an A visa are as follows: